-This post will reveal everything you need to know about self-directed IRAs and cover some pros and cons of using them.
+This post will reveal everything you need about self-directed IRAs and cover some pros and cons.

-A self-directed IRA is simply a kind of retirement account that allows you to invest in a broader selection of asset classes.
+A self-directed IRA is a kind of retirement account allowing you to invest in a broader selection of asset classes.

-Like an IRA that you'd get from a bank or brokerage, you need to follow the eligibility requirements and contribution limits to participate.
+Like an IRA you'd get from a bank or brokerage, you must follow the eligibility requirements and contribution limits to participate.
 For example, in 2022, the maximum contribution limit is $6,000 (or $7,000 if you're 50 years old or older), and you can only withdraw funds once you reach 59 and a half years old.

-Most people choose to open a self-directed IRA to invest in alternative asset classes.
-Holders of simple IRAs are typically limited to just stocks, bonds, mutual funds, ETFs, and CDs.
-With a self-directed IRA, you can invest in:
+Most people open a self-directed IRA to invest in alternative asset classes.
+Holders of simple IRAs are typically limited to stocks, bonds, mutual funds, ETFs, and CDs.
+With a self-directed IRA, you can invest in the following:

 - Precious metals (gold, silver, platinum)